eisopux/checker-framework-vscode/README.md

 ```
 "checker-framework.languageserver_repo": "checker-framework-languageserver"
 ```

+## Requirements
+Node.js and yarn is required.

 ## Developer's Guide

 During development, you can simply start the program from the command line and run as a new instance:
+1. Install dependencies using `yarn install`
-1. Open up this project (checker-framework-vscode) on VSCode and start a new instance by clicking on `Run` in the top bar menu, then `Start Debugging`.
+2. Open up this project (checker-framework-vscode) on VSCode and start a new instance by clicking on `Run` in the top bar menu, then `Start Debugging`.
-2. Open a new folder with a `.java` (this can be a simple Hello World folder) file in the VSCode with `[Extension Development Host]` instance of VSCode.
+3. Open a new folder with a `.java` (this can be a simple Hello World folder) file in the VSCode with `[Extension Development Host]` instance of VSCode.

 The manual method involves the following steps:
 To add from the command line, you can install the extension on VSCode:
-1. Install its dependencies: `yarn install`
+1. Install dependencies using `yarn install`
+2. Run the following script `yarn global add vsce`
+3. In the root of the project, run `vsce package`to generate a .vsix file
+4. Run `code --install-extension my-extension-0.0.1.vsix`, replacing my-extension-0.0.1.vsix to the .vsix file recently created.

-2. Run the following script `yarn global add vsce` Under View -> Extensions on VSCode check if the 'checker-framework-language-server' is installed.
+Under View -> Extensions on VSCode check if the 'checker-framework-language-server' is installed.

 ### Deploying to VSCode Marketplace